Including Atmospheric Extinction in a Performance Evaluation of a Fixed Grid of Solar Panels: Introduction

 For an object like the Sun that transits the celestial meridian south of the zenith for an observer in the northern hemisphere situated north of the Tropic of Cancer,\footnote[5]{In Hilo, Hawaii, for example, at latitude +19.7\arcdeg, the Sun transits the celestial meridian {\em north} of the zenith for about two months each year starting on May 18th.} the maximum elevation angle above the horizon will be:

 \parindent = 0 mm

 where $\phi$ is the latitude of the observer and $\delta _ {\odot}$ is the declination of the Sun.
-Given my latitude of about 30.6\arcdeg and the declination of the Sun in June (roughly +23\arcdeg), for my site the maximum elevation angle of the Sun is between 82\arcdeg and 83\arcdeg.
+Over the course of the year $h_{max}$ has a range of 47\arcdeg (twice the tilt of the Earth's axis of rotation to the plane of its orbit).

 \parindent = 9 mm